rasg-affiliates/21cmSense/joss-paper/paper.md

 computationally expensive in its most general form, however 21cmSense uses a few key assumptions to accelerate the calculation:

+1. Each baseline (pair of antennas) in the interferometer intrinsically measures a dense blob of 2D spatial Fourier modes of the sky intensity distribution, centred at a particular Fourier  coordinate *(u,v)* given by the displacement vector between the antennas forming the baseline, and covering an area in this *(u,v)*-space that is given by the Fourier-transform of the primary beam of the instrument.
+   The Fourier-space representation of the sky is thus built up by collecting many baselines that cover the so-called "*(u,v)*-plane".
+   ``21cmSense`` approximates this process of synthesising many baselines by nearest-grid-point interpolation onto a regular grid in the *(u,v)*-plane.
-1. The UV grid is chosen to have cells that are comparable to the instrument's beam size.
+   Furthermore, importantly the *(u,v)*-grid is chosen to have cells that are comparable to the instrument's Fourier-space beam size, so that a particular baseline essentially measures a single cell in the grid, and no more.
-   This maximizes UV-resolution while keeping the covariance between UV cells small (since the UV footprint of a visibility does not extend beyond the cell significantly).
+   This maximizes resolution while keeping the covariance between cells small.
    This removes the need for tracking the full covariance between cells, and also removes the need to perform a beam convolution, which can be expensive.
 2. We do not consider flagging of visibilities due to RFI and other systematics, which